- What Is a Fake Apple Watch?

 Straps are universal, too.
 That means if you take off your watch's straps, it should be able to fit another Apple Watch.
 If they don't, then it's a fake.

 One of the tell-tale signs of an authentic Apple Watch is its size.
-The accomplishment and wonder of an Apple Watch is just how much amazing technology they've packed down into such a slim device.
+The accomplishment and wonder of an Apple Watch is just how much amazing technology they've packed into such a slim device.
 Even fakes (who aren't packing sophisticated technology into their dumbed-down devices) can't dial in the size small enough to truly replicate real Apple Watches.

 4. Android Compatibility

 Apple Watches cannot connect to an Android device.
-If a watch can sync with an Android device, then it's a fake.
+If a watch can sync with an Android device, it's a fake.

 5. Heart Rate Sensors